hossamnasser938/React-Native-The-Practical-Guide-Course-Documentation/07_styling_and_animating_react_native_apps.md

 ## Flexbox in Action
 * Up untill now we have not developed the Authentication ` screen ` functionality neither designed it.
-We wish now to design it and leave its functionality to another module.
+We wish now to design it and leave its functionality to a later module.
 * In Authentication ` screen ` we should have:
   * a ` Text ` that says Login.
   * a ` Button ` that switches from login to signup mode.
-  * Up to 3 ` TextInput ` for email, password, and confirm password[only in signup mode].
+  * Up to 3 ` TextInput ` for email, password, and confirm password[3 in signup mode, 2 in login mode].
   * a ` Button ` for submitting.

-* So let's putt all of this in ` AuthScreen.js `.
+* So let's put all of this in ` AuthScreen.js `.
 ```js
 render() {
     return(